Jarnomer/push_swap/README.md

 ## 📊 Commands

 Only following `commands` are allowed by the algorithm.
-Each time command is triggered, run the operation and print it to `STDOUT`.

 | Command | Description                                                      |
 |---------|-----------------------------------------------------------------------------|